parkitect-mod-community/parkitect-workshop-upload/README.md

 # Install

-This is installed as a dotnet tool and it should be avalible fromt eh path once installed from nuget.
+This is installed as a dotnet tool and it should be avalible from teh path once installed from nuget.

 [https://www.nuget.org/packages/parkitool/](https://www.nuget.org/packages/parkitool/)